coderaiser/putout/packages/putout/README.md

 - because [pretier](https://github.com/prettier/prettier) it is a formatter;
 - because [jscodeshift](https://github.com/facebook/jscodeshift) has no `config` and `plugins` support.

-The main difference of `putout` is saving code transformation results directly in a source code in a day-to-day baisis.
+The main difference of `putout` is saving code transformation results directly into source code in a day-to-day baisis.

 ## Install